 CCMs that have Pacific bluefin tuna fisheries are required to implement the obligations, although currently there is no Pacific bluefin tuna fisheries in SIDS.

+Paragraph 3 (reporting requirement of by-catches) applies to CCMs that do not have Pacific bluefin tuna fisheries, but this requirement is already existent in CMM2023-02, so there is no new requirement for those CCMs.

 b.
 Which CCMs would this proposal impact and in what way(s) and what proportion?

-Japan’s proposal will have an impact on CCMs fishing Pacific bluefin tuna.
+This proposal will have an impact on CCMs fishing Pacific bluefin tuna.
 However, as described above, currently there is no Pacific bluefin tuna fisheries in SIDS.

 c.
 Are there linkages with other proposals or instruments in other regional　fisheries management organizations or international organizations that reduce the burden of implementation?